ocramz/jupyter-docker-pymol/README.md

 Container-based installation of `PyMol`, with interaction through the browser via `ipymol` and Jupyter notebook (based on `jupyter/notebook`).
 A convenient and portable way to render pretty pictures of molecules, and much more.

-The installation also contains `numpy` ans `scipy` among other things, so it can be used for a variety of scientific Python tasks.
+The installation also contains `numpy` and `scipy` among other things, so it can be used for a variety of scientific Python tasks.